LearnLib/alex/documentation/src/main/docs/contents/user-manual/symbol-management/README.md

     <img src="./assets/symbol-parameters-3.png">
 </figure>

-In addition, we differentiate between **private** and **public** input parameters.
-If an input parameter is defined as public (displayed with an open lock), its value can be set by the user in test cases and learning processes manually.
-This is not the case if the parameter is set to private (displayed with closed lock).
-Then, the value for the parameter is fetched automatically from the global data context.

 If you use a variable or a counter that has not been defined, the execution of the symbols fails and the output is: *Undefined variable: Name*, or *Undefined counter: Name* respectively.